ResearchComputing/Documentation/docs/running-jobs/job-resources.md

 ### Quality of Service

 On Summit, Quality of Service or QoS is used to constrain or modify the characteristics that a job can have.
-This could come in the form of specifying a qos to request for a longer run time or a high priority queue for condo owned nodes.
+This could come in the form of specifying a QoS to request for a longer run time or a high priority queue for condo owned nodes.
 For example, by selecting the `long` QoS, a user can place the job in a lower priority queue with a max wall time increased from 24 hours to 7 days.

 **Normally, this slurm directive does not need to be set for most jobs.
 Only set a QoS when requesting a long or condo job.**